mullvad/browser-extension/README.md

 ### **Developing**

-The first time, run `npm install` to install the necessary packages.
+The first time, use `npm install` to install the necessary packages.

-Then:
+To start the extension in a a temporary and clean browser:

-- run `npm run dev` to automatically rebuild the extension when changes are saved.
+- use `npm run dev` to automatically rebuild the extension when changes are saved.
-- run `npm run start` in another terminal to start a development instance of Firefox with the extension loaded.
+- use `npm start` in another terminal to start a development instance of Firefox with the extension loaded.
 The extension will automatically reload when changes are saved.

 The developer tools can be started by clicking on the `inspect` in the debugging tab (automatically opened).

 ### **Building**

-Run `npm run pack:xpi` to create the extension in the root folder.
-There are other build options which you can view in `package.json`.
+- use `npm run pack:xpi` to create the extension in the root folder.

-### **Testing**

-The extension can be installed alongside current extensions.
-The extension will automatically unload when Firefox is closed.

-To install an extension temporarily:
+_There are other build options which you can view in `package.json`._

+### **Testing the extension in your browser**

+You can only install the extension temporarily when it is not signed by Mozilla.
+To do so:

 - open Firefox
 - enter "about:debugging#/runtime/this-firefox" in the URL bar
 - click "Load Temporary Add-on"
 - open `extension.xpi` file.

+The extension will automatically unload when Firefox is closed.

-## Permissions required
+## Permissions

-Permissions are automatically accepted when testing the extension (see `Resources` below).
-This extension needs access to the following permissions:
+Mullvad Privacy Companion requires the following permissions:

 - `management` to be able to recommend third party extensions
 - `privacy` to disable webRTC